-Press the ALARM SUSPEND button to silence the alarm for approximately 90 seconds.
-An "X" will be placed through the flashing bell () to indicate that alarms associated with the affected parameter have been temporarily disabled.
-Pressing the ALARM SUSPEND button again will reactivate the alarm processing.
+Press the ALARM SUSPEND button to silence the alarm.
+An "X" will be placed through the flashing bell (A) to indicate that alarms associated with the affected parameter have been audibly disabled.
+The value of the alarming parameter remains highlighted.
+Pressing the ALARM SUSPEND button again or correcting the alarm violation will reactivate the alarm processing.